St. Augustine Haunts

 2. The Segui-Kirby Smith House

-This is the childhood home of Confederate general Kirby Smith.
+This is the childhood home of Confederate General Kirby Smith.
 Today, the Sequi-Kirby Smith House, located at 12 Aviles St., houses a research library that is maintained by the St. Augustine Historical Society.
 At night, even while no one is occupying the premises, lights can be seen turning on and off at random.
 While no one is certain who exactly is haunting the building, it seems the spirit has a love for mischief.
 Some ghost hunters may very well classify this entity as a poltergeist.
 Furthermore, this is another location with a high propensity for orbs.

-3. Antiques & Uniques Collectibles
+3. Old location of Antiques & Uniques Collectibles

 This is arguably one of the “hottest” paranormal spots in the city.
 Construction of the building was completed in 1888.
 While some ghastly things have occurred in this building in the past, it is important to note that no one to date has been physically harmed by the resident spirits.
 This does not mean it isn’t a challenging adventure for spirit seekers — there are professional tour guides who refuse to enter the building at night.
 The structure was originally the location of one of St. Augustine's first jails.
 One room is haunted by a particular prisoner from Haiti who was jailed for his non-consensual advances toward local women.
 Another room is occupied by the spirit of a man who was more than unkind to some local children.
 The laughter and crying of children can sometimes be heard echoing off the walls late at night.
 And then there's the second floor.
-Due to the unsound nature of the structure of the floor itself, the second floor is off limits to the living, but this hasn't stopped the footsteps that can occasionally be heard through the ceiling on the first floor.
+Due to the unsound nature of the structure of the floor itself, the second floor has been off-limits to the living for some time, but this hasn't stopped the footsteps that can occasionally be heard through the ceiling on the first floor.

 4. Don Pedro Horruytiner House